A newbie’s guide to making friends at Concordia

 Seeing a familiar face waiting for you at the beginning of class can be a comfort.

 One way of doing this is by attending Orientation, which offers a slew of different opportunities for you to meet other students in a social setting before classes get underway.

 Why not join a new student tour?
 That way you’ll be with other incoming students and you’ll get the lay of the land right away.
-Tours of the Loyola and Sir George Williams (downtown) campuses start mid-December.
+Tours of the Loyola and Sir George Williams (downtown) campuses start in August.